 A survey of the political, social, economic, and cultural forces that shaped American history from the end of the Civil War until the present.

-HIS 203 Religion in America 3 credits 3 class hours A study of the key movements, events and people in
+HIS 203 Religion in America 3 credits 3 class hours

 A study of the key movements, events and people in history of religion in America from the colonial era to the present.